rejuve-bio/galaxy-gwas-tools/Readme.md

 - SuSiE fine-mapping
 - VCF processing with 1000 Genomes reference data

-Each tool is designed to be small, independent, and Galaxy-compliant, with a one-script-per-tool principle (`.py` + `.xml`), allowing easy integration into any Galaxy-based bioinformatics workflow.
+Each tool is designed to be small, independent, and Galaxy-compliant, allowing easy integration into any Galaxy-based bioinformatics workflow.

 ---